asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 You need to use AWS CloudTrail service in order to capture all the activity done on ECS servers and send all the logs from Fargate and EC2 Instance type to centralized logging location.
 These logs are used but the CG Security Engineering Teams to detect malicious activity and threat detection.
 Amazon ECS is integrated with AWS CloudTrail, a service that provides a record of actions taken by a user, role, or an AWS service in Amazon ECS.
 CloudTrail captures all API calls for Amazon ECS as events, including calls from the Amazon ECS console and from code calls to the Amazon ECS API operations.
 CloudTrail is enabled on your AWS account when you create the account.
-When activity occurs in Amazon ECS, that activity is recorded in a CloudTrail event along with other AWS service events in Event history.
+When activity occurs in Amazon ECS, that activity is recorded in a CloudTrail event along with other AWS service events in Event history. <br>

 **How?**